 Doctors’ London – Pox & Plague, Leeches & Quacks takes place at TBA.
 Meet Doctor Barry just outside the exit of Blackfriars Tube.

 “Even jaded Londoners find these London Walks a source of astonishing gems of information about the city in which they live.”
 Daily Mail, Top London Treats

 “by far the most impressive series of walks that I have ever encountered are those offered by London Walks” Travel & Enjoy

 “Best Tourism Experience in London” Gold Medal Winner, Visit London

-If you can't make one of the regularly scheduled, just-turn-up, public Doctors' London walks do think about booking one as a private tour.
-If you go private you can have the Doctors' London Walk – or any other London Walk – on a day and at a time that suits your convenience.
-We'll tailor it to your requirements.
-Ring Fiona or Noel on 020 7624 3978 or email us at firstname.lastname@example.org and we'll set it up and make it happen for you.
+If you can’t make one of the regularly scheduled, just-turn-up, public Doctors’ London walks do think about booking one as a private tour.
+If you go private you can have the Doctors’ London Walk – or any other London Walk – on a day and at a time that suits your convenience.
+We’ll tailor it to your requirements.
+Ring Fiona or Niamh or Peter or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk is good value for an individual or couple and sensational value for a group.
 And the clincher: a private London Walk makes an ideal group or educational or birthday party or office (team-building) or club outing.